 One such line was the Colinton Railway.
 This particular train track was once traveled by novelist Robert Louis Stevenson, who would take the train to see his grandfather, Dr. Lewis Balfour, who the local minister in a village on the outskirts of the city.
 It’s said that his series of poems entitled, A Child’s Garden of Verses was inspired by his time spent in the quaint village.
 One poem he wrote recollects his memories of riding along the rails.
 The poem was called From a Railway Carriage.
 It was the inspiration for a public art installation that adorns the walls of the Colinton Tunnel.

-The Colinton Tunnel Project is the work of Chris Rutterford.
-Rutherford, aided by local community organizations and various sponsors, turned this dark and dank underground passage into a bright and colorful mural.
+The Colinton Tunnel Project is due to the combined talents of Mike Scott and artist Chris Rutterford.
+Aided by local organizations and various sponsors, they’ve turned this dark and dank underground passage into a bright and colorful mural.
 Neighborhood schools and non-profit institutions painted panels that are expressions of Stevenson’s 16 lined poem.
 The tunnel is complete with a bevy of flora and fauna, not to mention the faces of would-be passengers.
+Many of whom are community members.

 The poem’s stanzas stretch for around 153 yards (140 meters) and can be read as one travels from the southern end near Colinton Dell.
 The poem reads: